Missing a few teeth?

-Partial dentures take some getting used to.
-Even those who have worn partial dentures before usually need time to adjust to replacement partials.
-For the most part, getting used to your partial dentures depends on the following:
+It takes some time to get used to dentures.
+Even people who have worn them before need time to adjust to replacement partial dentures.
+Getting used to your new dentures depends largely on the following factors: